 A sample image for you to match will accompany many of the settings.
 Simply make adjustments to mimic the sample as close as possible.

-Your Mac’s step-by-step instructions will walk you through the calibration process once you have found and opened the software utility.
-Just follow the on-screen instructions to choose your display’s brightness, contrast, native gamma, target gamma, and target white point.
-Click “Continue” and save the calibration profile once you are finished with the adjustments.
+Step 2: Your Mac’s step-by-step instructions will walk you through the calibration process once you have found and opened the software utility.
+Just follow the on-screen instructions to choose:

 There are a handful of web-based calibration tools that help you manually adjust your monitor settings.
 They can provide more precise, or more customized, calibration than the built-in utilities.

-- The Lagom LCD Monitor Test Pages — Handy for both online and offline use, the Lagom LCD Monitor Test Pages not only allow you to adjust various things such as contrast and response time, but allow you to download the images as a 120KB zip file, so you can check any monitor in-store that you are thinking about purchasing.
+The Lagom LCD Monitor Test Pages: Handy for both online and offline use, the Lagom LCD Monitor Test Pages not only allow you to adjust various things such as contrast and response time, but also allow you to download the images as a 120KB zip file, so you can check any monitor in-store that you are thinking about purchasing.